 The formatting regulations for online sources are largely the same as those for traditional references.
-In addition to the basic information (e.g. given name(s) and surnames of the author(s), it is important to give the date of access as well as the URL.
+In addition to the basic information (e.g., given name(s) and surnames of the author(s)), it is important to give the date of access as well as the URL.
+DOI's are not mandatory.
 Information on formatting some of the most common types of online references is provided below.
 For information about other types of electronic references, please consult the Chicago Manual of Style.